narvikd/nubedb/README.md

 <img width="1920" src="https://user-images.githubusercontent.com/84069271/219970339-a24c7be6-474a-4837-9ab0-f96d8fec3d19.png">

 ##### Healthcheck
-To check consensus health, you can send a `GET` request to `health`.
+To check the consensus health, you can send a `GET` request to `health`.
 It will return only a status code for simplicity:
 <img width="1920" src="https://user-images.githubusercontent.com/84069271/219970383-13b308ee-2c97-4850-bfdd-66793dfbd036.png">